mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 databases into synchronization to avoid running all of the tests repeatedly during the process.

-The user may specify the databases to compare using the notation db1:db2.
+To specify the databases to compare, use the notation db1:db2.
 Additionally, the check may be run against either a single server for comparing two databases of different names on the same server by specifying only the :option:`--server1` option.
 The user can also connect to another server by